 Each month, you’ll get an email from your finance expert with your books attached, along with any notes – for example, an anomaly your expert may have discovered when going over your books.

 For Pilot customers, it’s that simple: onboard with your expert, go back to running your business, get accurate, on-time books every month.
-If that sounds pretty good, you might be interested in our weekly live demo – every Thursday at 10am, one of our product experts goes over the Pilot process in more detail, with a chance to ask questions afterwards (or, if you have a lot of questions, consider signing up for a one-on-one session with a specialist).
+If that sounds pretty good, you might be interested in our weekly live demo – every Thursday at 10am, one of our product experts goes over the Pilot process in more detail, with a chance to ask questions afterwards (or, if you have a lot of questions, contact us to set up a one-on-one session with a specialist).

 Subscribe for business tips, tax updates, financial fundamentals and more.

 Get notified of your company's upcoming tax deadlines.